katcipis/sophia/notes/onmetal.md

 efficient way to get resiliency and metrics (and the other benefits).
 But I could be wrong, I'm not that knowledgeable with distributed systems.

+## Control

+I was always very intrigued on why Plan9/Inferno seemed to be ignored by most people, specially since they were built by the same people who built Unix, but improved for distributed systems, which is a perfect fit for the world we live today (Unix is not).

+It seems that one big reason for that happening is human nature, and its desire for control (which is an illusion IMHO).
+I was already aware that one of the reasons neither Plan9 or Inferno were embraced was licensing, but on this interview Ron talks about the reasoning behind how they licensed Plan9 and Inferno.

+It was the opinion of a lot of people involved on Unix that it was a failure because AT&T "lost control" of the project, people just took it and used how they wanted, changed it, etc. Instead of observing how they were able to influence/mold modern computing, they just felt as a failure because they where not "in control".
+And that is the reason why they did not wanted to make the "same mistake" with Plan9/Inferno, and that is why both were never truly adopted, a lot of very good ideas never made into the current operational systems, just now some of them are making it but very slowly, all because of this fascination that humans have with illusions such as control.